usc-bbdl/usc-bbdl.github.io/book_chapters/ch9.md

 __________

-### All code to produce vectormaps in MatLab, and descriptive statistics with R
+### All code to produce vectormaps with MatLab, and plot descriptive statistics with R
 ```
 Valero-Cuevas FJ, Cohn BA, Yngvason HF, Lawrence EL.
 Exploring the high-dimensional structure of muscle redundancy via subject-specific and generic musculoskeletal models